fleeting/dotfiles/README.md

 dotfiles
 ========

-Just a place to store some of my dotfiles.
-Credit goes to the tons of articles, tips and tricks and other dotfiles repos that I've browsed to get things exactly how I want them.
+Just some of my files that start with dot.
+I'm no expert so full credit goes to the tons of articles, tips, tricks, and other dotfile repos that I've browsed to get things exactly how I want them.
+Odds are these won't be perfect for you so take what you need to improve your workflow.

-### Sublime Packages
-* AdvancedNewFile
-* CSScomb
-* DocBlockr
-* GitGutter
-* Markdown Preview
-* Package Control
-* SASS (sass-textmate-bundle)
-* Search Stack Overflow
-* SideBarEnhancements
-* SublimeGit
-* SublimeTODO
-* Theme - Flatland
-* Theme - Soda